varsha13152/tp/docs/UserGuide.md

     specifying any memo after it.

 **Note:** To edit a new name containing a prefix, escape the prefix with '$'.
-_i.e.
-To change the name of the first contact in the list toe "murthu a/p", use the command `edit 1 n/murthu $a/p [...]`._
+e.g. To change the name of the first contact in the list toe "murthu a/p", use the command `edit 1 n/murthu $a/p [...]`.

 Examples:
 *  `edit 1 p/+65 91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st visitor to be `+65 91234567` and `johndoe@example.com` respectively.